“That was a dragon,” Coll said, leaning heavily against the Chantry door. “That was a dragon.”

 If only she could fight him, Kate thought, wildly.
 Not that she was likely to win, but she would liked to have fought back all the same.
 As it was, the Elder One - Corypheus, as he called himself - was monologuing like a villain straight out of a Tethras novel.
 Meanwhile, Kate was was crawling on all fours, clutching at her wrist.
 Pain coursed through her, bright and sharp and unnatural.
 Kate felt as though she would faint away from the intensity of it.
 She struggled for consciousness, struggled to stand, struggled to raise her head damn it.
 Kate was certain Cullen must have sent his flare by now.
 He was probably wondering what Void she was doing down here.
 It wasn’t as if there was anyone left in town to witness this mad interchange between her and the Elder One.

 Strangest of all, Kate thought, was the way her mark seemed to respond to Corypheus’ call.
 No, she realized a moment later - it did not respond to Corypheus himself.
 Rather, it seemed connected to the orb in Corypheus’ hand.
-A thin line of light ran from that metal sphere to the mark and back again, as if the Anchor were a yo-yo at the end of a string.
-And every time that band of red pulsed, Kate felt the pain redouble.
+A thin line of light ran from that metal sphere to the mark and back again, as if her hand were a yo-yo at the end of a string.
+Every time that band of red pulsed, Kate felt the pain redouble.

 More than pain, Kate now felt her will weaken.
 In a haze, Kate felt that her body was bending to this creature’s will - and that her mind was following suit.
 She seemed to hear a song - harsh and strong and wild.
 It reminded her of the sound of the templars, marching through the halls - of doors slamming at the end of corridors - of all things remote and stern and powerful.